-- ➤ Health Plans presents information on member satisfaction, coverage areas, and quality of care: - ➤ Hospice Providers presents the results of surveys completed by family members of patients who received hospice care; - ➤ Nursing Homes allows the public to compare nursing homes based on surveys and inspections conducted by the Agency for Health Care Administration (Agency); - ➤ Prescription Drug Prices takes the consumer to www.MyFloridaRx.com where they can compare prescription retail prices at Florida pharmacies; and - Physicians provides physician volume information on a select number of procedures. - ➤ Assisted Living Facilities this page includes information on the different types of assisted living facilities, the ability to review sanction history and see emergency actions and important links and numbers.
+FloridaHealthFinder.gov currently has landing pages covering deliveries and newborns; hospitals and ambulatory surgical centers; assisted living facilities; and nursing homes and health plans. - ➤ Nursing Home Guide allows the public to compare nursing homes based on surveys and inspections conducted by the Agency for Health Care Administration (Agency); - ➤ Prescription Drug Prices takes the consumer to www.MyFloridaRx.com where they can compare prescription retail prices at Florida pharmacies; - Physicians Volume provides physician volume information on a select number of procedures; and - ➤ Assisted Living Facilities Guide includes information on the different types of assisted living facilities, sanction history, emergency actions, and important links and numbers.